kenyontu/pngme/README.md

 ### Custom Chunk Types

-Chunk types are composed of 4 letters, in the ranges a-z and A-Z of the english alphabet, eg. `abCd`.
+Chunk types are composed of 4 letters, in the ranges a-z and A-Z of the English alphabet, eg. `abCd`.
 Depending on whether a letter is uppercase or not, it can have a different meaning.

 To store messages, the cases for each letter should be `LLUL`, where `L` stands for lowercase and `U` for uppercase.
 Check the reasons below: